Enedina A Robles, LCSW 25993

 5. Why are you not taking my insurance?

 The entire process of credentialing and paneling with an insurance company can usually can take a minimum of four months, and some can take as much as 15 months to complete.
 If your insurance company is not listed on the Insurance 101 page, I am not applying or considering that insurance company at this time.
-Further, I have found that the extensive hours of weekly follow up with insurance companies remove me away from doing what I love best...working with individuals such as yourself or loved ones who need my attention.
+Further, I have found that the extensive hours of weekly follow up with insurance companies remove me away from doing what I love best...working with individuals such as yourself who need my attention.

 7. What do I do if I am ready to book an initial appointment with you?

 First of all, congratulations on taking the step to book your initial appointment with me.
 Please go to my Services & Rates tab get more information on how to schedule your initial intake appointment so that we can begin your healing process together.
+You are also welcomed to call me at 559-288-3164 to schedule your appointment.